How Israel’s declaration of independence shaped the fate of 69 Jews on an American passenger ship

 This article was written in collaboration with the Toldot Yisrael Collection, dedicated to documenting the testimonies of the State of Israel’s founding generation.
 This collection is now deposited in the National Library.

 The USNS Marine Carp was originally built for the purpose of transporting military forces to Europe and back.
 Following the conclusion of World War II, the vessel was repurposed as a passenger ship and set on a regular, commercial route.
 She embarked out of New York, crossed the Atlantic, and docked in Athens, Beirut, Haifa, and Alexandria.
 At the end of the route, she returned to New York via Italy.
-During the post-war period, the Marine Carp transported many American Jews to the Land of Israel in order to volunteer on kibbutzim, attend youth gatherings, or simply immigrate to the Land of Israel legally (if they were able to make it past the border checkpoints successfully).
+During the post-war period, the Marine Carp transported many American Jews to the Land of Israel in order to volunteer on kibbutzim, attend youth gatherings, or simply immigrate to the Land of Israel legally (if they were able to make it past the various obstacles successfully).
 The ship set out from New York every five weeks.
 On May 4th, 1948, Marine Carp embarked on its regular route.
 There were many Jewish travelers aboard, including Jews from the Land of Israel studying or living in the United States who were answering a general enlistment call put out by the Hebrew Yishuv which was already fighting for its life in the War of Independence.

 One of the passengers on the Marine Carp was David Sidorsky, who would later become a professor of philosophy at Columbia University.
 While a young student in New York, he was in attendance at the UN building during the vote on the partition plan.
 Following its acceptance, and the ensuing threats of war by the Arab states, the idea of volunteering for combat was planted deeply in his mind.
 After a brief meeting with Teddy Kollek, then a representative of the Haganah, he received permission to join the division of overseas volunteers and boarded the ship.